Canadian Small Business CRA Compliance Routine

 Four Weeks To Get Your Ducks In A Row

 Monthly PlannerWe're going to build this routine one week at a time.
-I know, I know ... this desk has way to plants!
+I know, I know ... this desk has way too many plants!
 Unless you're a master gardener, I'm not sure how you would work here ... but we aim for you to have a clean, organized desk in 30 days!

 The Science of Small Habits